blck-iot/SNIxKWT/README.md

 ## Payloads

 Payloads are small byte-size data packets sent from the tracker.
-Helium is at this point only accepting Class A sensors.
-Class A sensor can send Payloads and are listening for a short period for an answer.
-This saves battery life, but has the downside that one can not just send commands.
+Helium is at this point only working with Class A sensors.
+Class A sensors can send Payloads and listen for a short period for an answer.
+This saves battery life but has the downside that one can not just send commands.
-A workaround are **"Heartbeats"**.
-The sensor is sending in defined intervalls small payloads and makes it possible to send Downlink commands.
+A workaround is **"Heartbeats"**.
+The sensor sends in defined intervals small payloads to make it possible to receive Downlink commands.

 ## Location Fix